rust-lang/rust/text/0000-if-while-or-patterns.md

 }
 ```

-Another major motivation of the RFC is concistency with `match`.
+Another major motivation of the RFC is consistency with `match`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation